ayushnoori/ayushnoori/README.md

-<h2 align="left" style="padding-top:20px">About Me</h3>
+<h2 align="left" style="padding-top:20px">About Me 👋🏽</h3>

-Hi! 👋 Thank you for visiting my profile.
+Hi!
+Thank you for visiting my profile.
 Inspired by personal experiences with neurological disease, I research the interface of neuroscience and AI – including graph representation learning, large language models, and multimodal AI – to better understand the human brain.
 My mission is to innovate AI-enabled methods to discover novel diagnostics and therapeutics for neurological disease and other challenging medical conditions.
 To learn more, please visit [my website](https://www.ayushnoori.com).

-<h2 align="left" style="padding-top:20px">Languages and Libraries</h3>
+<h2 align="left" style="padding-top:20px">Languages and Libraries 👨🏽‍💻</h3>

 Please find below selected languages, libraries, and tools which I have experience in.